ViktorGyorgy/DrawTogether/Readme.md

 ## Cooperative mode

 In cooperative mode, the lobby creator uploads an image, and every player has to draw instead of a different object.
+The game is ended when the lobby creator presses the finish drawing button.

 > <img src="/images/screenshots/cooperative.png" width="800px">
 > Here the player has to draw something instead of a houseplant.
 The image is updated with the other players' drawing (someone drew a teddy bear in the mean time).